 Alfa Laval has more than a century of marine experience and over 50 years specifically with marine scrubber technologies.
 A combination of tried and tested equipment, hassle-free installation, proven results, specialist project management and global service help you stay ahead – today, in 2020 and beyond.

-Alfa Laval PureSOx in brief
+Alfa Laval PureSOx in action

 Why choose an Alfa Laval PureSOx scrubber system?

 One good reason is achieving compliance with the 2020 global sulphur cap, or the stricter SOx limits that already exist in Emission Control Areas (ECAs).
 Another is the return on investment, which can be a short as one year.
 PureSOx is also regarded as the leading SOx scrubber solution, with proven performance.